arturoherrero/twitterise/README.md

 they will follow you back.
 Again, remember the Twitter following rules and best practices or maybe one day you are going to wonder [why can't I follow people?][2]

+Twitterise never follows the same user twice.

 ## Instalation

-    $ git clone git@github.com:arturoherrero/twitterise.git
     $ bundle install

-We need to create a new [Twitter App][3] with read and write permissions to work with the Twitter API.
+You need to create a new [Twitter App][3] with read and write permissions to work with the Twitter API.
 Also it's necessary to create a `.env` file with the environment variables needed by the Twitter client.